Hauriseu/Tartagiarex/README.md

  🕷️▫️🕷️▫️🕷️▫️🕷️▫️🕷️▫️🕷️▫️🕷️

 ▫️◽◻️▫️◽◻️▫️◽◻️▫️◽◻️◽▫️
-- If it comes for the games i -

-- Play here's the list:       -
+- If it comes for the games I play here's the list:

 ▫️- Genshin Impact